chiragtolani/ReNewTrade/README.md

 **Empowering Households to Monetize Surplus Solar Energy Through AI-Powered Energy Trading and Carbon Credits**

 ReNewTrade is an innovative decentralized platform that enables individuals generating **surplus solar energy at home** to trade their excess energy with **factories and companies**, while also earning **carbon credits** and **monetary rewards**.
-Our platform uses an **AI negotiation agent** to help users find the best offers, automate deals, and log everything transparently on a portal — with future blockchain integration planned.
+Our platform uses an **AI negotiation agent** to help users find the best offers, automate deals, and log everything transparently on a portal — with future blockchain integration planned (Currently the blockchain is setup locally)

 ---